top of page

 Instruction(s)

-• The MST exam will be a blend of the programming and theory questions.
+• The MST exam will be a blend of the mathematical, numerical and derivation based question.

 • There will be negative marking, if answers are not found in the sequence.